turutupa/cosmo/README.md

 Have an idea for a new feature?
 We'd love to hear from you!
 The best way to suggest a new feature is to open an issue on our GitHub repository.

 When you open an issue, please provide a clear and detailed description of the feature you'd like to see.
-Explain why you think it would be a valuable addition to `CosmoFlow`, and if possible, provide a simple example of how it might work.
+Explain why you think it would be a valuable addition to `Cosmo`, and if possible, provide a simple example of how it might work.

-We appreciate your feedback and contributions to making `CosmoFlow` even better!
+We appreciate your feedback and contributions to making `Cosmo` even better!

 ## Screenshots